Beauty Q&A: What Are Polygel Nail Extensions?November 21, 2022

 How Polygel Nails Are Applied

-After going through the motions of a traditional manicure (pushing back and filing dead skin away from the cuticle) the nail tech will file the nail bed to remove any oils.
-After the initial prep Alcedo says a nail bed dehydrator will be applied to further remove any moisture or oils before painting on a nail primer and actually applying the polygel.
+After going through the motions of a traditional manicure (pushing back and removing dead skin away from the cuticle) the nail tech will file the nail bed to remove any oils.
+After the initial prep, Alcedo says your artist will apply nail bed dehydrator to further remove any moisture or oils before painting on a nail primer and actually applying the polygel.

 Once the prep work is complete, a ball of polygel will be applied in the middle of your nail using a spatula.
 Then, your technician will begin to work and mold the ball of polygel to give you the shape and length that you desire, using a brush and isopropyl alcohol to spread the gel.
 If you want nails that are longer than your natural length, your nail tech will use a mold to sculpt the new length and shape.